coral-xyz/anchor/docs/src/tutorials/tutorial-0.md

 anchor deploy
 ```

-Take note of program's deployed address.
+Take note of the program's deployed address.
 We'll use it next.

 ## Generating a Client